Tidemill Academy Governors – 2016/17

 Good, honest public relations tell the community what Tidemill is doing.
 Press coverage is also important because pupil sand parents get a buzz out of seeing their picture in the paper and staff are publicly acknowledged for their very hard work.

-Jonathan Mayes- Community Governor
+Jonathan Mayes- Trust Governor

 I have been a governor at Tidemill since 2013.
 Being a school governor is a positive way of becoming actively involved in my local community.
 I live in the area and work for the Philharmonia Orchestra, planning concerts and tours.